Implications of the Cosmic Birefringence Measurement for the Axion Dark Matter Search: Parameter Search

 \baselineskip

 To conclude, we find that $g_{\psi\gamma}$ becomes largest when there is a hierarchy of decay constants $F_\phi \ll F_{\chi1}$ (region (ii)).
 In Figure \ref{fig:gpsi}, we illustrate the expected parameter regions of $g_{\psi\gamma}$ with respect to $m_\psi$ ranging from $10^{-22} ~\text{eV}$ to $1~\text{eV}$ as a window of ultralight dark matter \cite{Ferreira:2020fam}.
 We can see that, for a smaller mass of quintessence $m_\xi$ (corresponding to a smaller value of $\epsilon$), a greater coupling $g_{\psi\gamma}$ is predicted.
-With several scales of $m_\psi$, we can test these parameter regions by a variety of experimental or astrophysical measurements for the axion searches.
+With several scales of $m_\psi$, we can test these parameter regions by a variety of measurements for the axion searches.

-Finally, we comment on the parameter region of $c \neq 0$.
-When $(b = 0, c \neq 0)$, we obtain the same results as the aforementioned case $(b \neq 0, c = 0)$ just by replacing $a$ with $1/a$: namely, the largest coupling arises from the branch $F_{\chi1} \ll F_\phi$.
-In the case where $(b \neq 0, c \neq 0)$, the predictions are a bit complicated but similar, except for the case where $b \simeq c$ and they are much greater than $|b-c|$.
-Since $c_{\psi\gamma}$ is given by an order of $b$ or $c$ via \eqref{eq: c}, $g_{\psi\gamma}$ potentially gets larger values than \eqref{eq: main} if a cancellation between $b$ and $c$ in \eqref{eq: fphi} happens with many orders of magnitude.
-However, it tends to bring another fine-tuning of model parameters and therefore we don't take this possibility so serious.
+Finally, we shortly comment on the parameter region $c \neq 0$.
+When $b = 0$, we can obtain the same results as the above cases just by replacing $a$ with $1/a$: namely, the largest coupling arises from the branch $F_{\chi1} \ll F_\phi$.
+In the case of $b \neq 0$ and $c \neq 0$, the predictions are a bit complicated but similar, except for the case when $b$ and $c$ take the almost same values.
+Since $c_{\psi\gamma}$ \eqref{eq: c} is given by an order of $b$ or $c$, $g_{\psi\gamma}$ potentially gets larger than \eqref{eq: main} if a cancellation happens in $|b-c|$ \eqref{eq: fphi} with many orders of magnitude.
+However, it tends to drive a fine-tuning of model parameters and therefore we don't take this possibility so serious.